stromerbike/meta-medusa-dist/README.md

 - set "Miscellaneous Utilities ---> runlevel" to No; Remark: Not needed with systemd.
 - set "Miscellaneous Utilities ---> watchdog" to No; Remark: Not needed with systemd.
 - set "Networking Utilities ---> dnsd" to No; Remark: Not needed with systemd-resolved.
+- set "Networking Utilities ---> ftpd" to No; Remark: Not needed.
 - set "Networking Utilities ---> httpd" to No; Remark: Not needed.
 - set "Networking Utilities ---> ip" to No; Remark: Not needed with iproute2.
 - set "Networking Utilities ---> ntpd" to No; Remark: Not needed with systemd-timesyncd.